mehta-a/UdacityDataAnalystNanoDegree/P8 - Data_Analyst_Interview/README.md

 Before building the actual model, I visualized the data using `visuals.
 ModelLearning` function in order to check the learning and testing performances on various subsets of training data.
 This was very interesting as I observed that the training and test score were very high, which made me learn that may the model suffers from high variance (or overfitting).
 I later performed grid search (with k-fold cross validation) technique to optimise the hyperparameters of learning algorithm.
 Finally after choosing the optimal `max_depth` of the tree, the model was built and predictions were performed.

-The overall model had a R^2 value as 0.77, i.e. the model had 77% accuracy.
+The overall model had a R^2 value as 0.77.

 ##### 2. Probability
 > Q2: You are given a ten piece box of chocolate truffles.
 You know based on the label that six of the pieces have an orange cream filling and four of the pieces have a coconut filling.
 If you were to eat four pieces in a row, what is the probability that the first two pieces you eat have an orange cream filling and the last two have a coconut filling?